Jewish East End Guide

-There is a large collection of sources relating to the Jewish East End.
-This is because of the large community of Jewish East Enders residing in the Whitechapel and Spitalfields areas from the mid-19th century.
+Explore sources relating to the Jewish East End.
+A large community of Jewish people were living in the Whitechapel and Spitalfields areas from the mid-19th century.

-It can be hard to trace Jewish families prior to migration to the UK.
-For further advice explore resources by Jewish Genealogical Society of Great Britain.
+Many refugees came to Tower Hamlets between 1870s-1900s from eastern Europe fleeing persecution.
+It can be hard to trace Jewish families prior to their migration to the UK.
+Discover resources by the Jewish Genealogical Society of Great Britain.

 Sephardi Jews refer to members of the Spanish and Portuguese Jews' Congregation.
-Their community based at Bevis Marks Synagogue in the City of London created cemeteries including the Novo Cemetery in Mile End.
+Their community was established in the 17th century with a basis at Bevis Marks Synagogue in the City of London.
+They created cemeteries including the Novo Cemetery in Mile End.

-The Library Collections include books, pamphlets and cuttings, and microforms.
-We hold a good selection of general books about Jewish London and biographies of Jewish East Enders.
+The Library collections include books, pamphlets and cuttings, and microfilms.
+Search Class 430 which covers Jewish people in our online catalogue.
+Explore general books about Jewish London and biographies of Jewish East Enders.
 Of particular interest are publications produced by Jewish organisations and institutions such as:

 - Annual reports of the Jews’ Temporary Shelter (LC9265)